juliet: (grrrr)

 Date: 2010-03-03 08:22 am (UTC)

-lizw: photo of Blake with text: "reality is a dangerous concept" (Default)
+sashajwolf: photo of Blake with text: "reality is a dangerous concept" (Default)

-From: [personal profile] lizw
+From: [personal profile] sashajwolf

 The BBC's ability to compete with commercial organisations is highly restricted by competition law because the licence fee is a form of state subsidy and the EU Doesn't Like It, basically.